 Routing services allow you to perform several types of spatial analysis on transportation networks, such as finding the best route across a city, finding the closest emergency vehicle or facility, identifying a service area around a location, or servicing a set of orders with a fleet of vehicles.

-Default administrators and those with the appropriate privileges can configure the ArcGIS Enterprise portal to use routing services to perform various tasks.
-The routing services can be configured on the ArcGIS Enterprise portal using one of three methods:
+Default administrators and those with the appropriate privileges can configure ArcGIS Enterprise to use routing services to perform various tasks.
+The routing services can be configured in ArcGIS Enterprise using one of three methods:

 - Configure routing services from ArcGIS Online

 - Configure routing services by publishing routing services using your network dataset to a federated ArcGIS Server site

 - Configure routing services by updating the ArcGIS Enterprise routing utility services URLs

 To configure routing services, follow the steps below.